BenjaminHabert/jekyll-p5-portfolio/README.md

 $ jekyll serve  # this will serve the website locally at http://localhost:4000/<cool_name>/
 ```

-You can modify the files in `_projects/` and update your browser to see the changes.
+You can modify the files in `_projects/`; your browser should update to reflect the changes.
 Once you are done modifying files and want to update the actual website:

 ```